zhumingcheng697/Rate-My-Classes-Pro/README.md

 ## Privacy

 Rate My Classes stores the user’s random user id, username, stars, reviews, and settings in the database.
 If the user is signed up by email, their email address will also be collected for authentication purposes only.
 No additional data is collected by Rate My Classes.
+You can easily delete your account and remove all your data directly in the app with a single tap.

 ## Support